aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/tanakh/ketuvim/megillot/shir-hashirim/song-of-songs-english-translation-by-paltiel-birnbaum-1949.html.md

 <body>
 Title: שִׁיר הַשִּׁירִים | The Song of Songs, English translation by Paltiel Birnbaum (1949)<br />
 Primary contributor: paltiel.birnbaum<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=15069">http://opensiddur.org/?p=15069</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=15069">http://opensiddur.org/?p=15069</a>
 <p />
 <hr />